sibeshkar/sibeshkar.github.io/content/notes/panini.md

 This makes a language like Sanskrit more like our Fibonacci sequence - there are clear generative rules that can produce valid constructions.

-### Panini's Method in Action
+### Pāṇini's Method in Action

-Let's look at some concrete examples of how Panini's grammar generates Sanskrit words and sentences:
+Let's look at some concrete examples of how Pāṇini's grammar generates Sanskrit words and sentences:

 1. **Root-Based Word Generation**:
    ```python